Interactive Comment Section (Full Stack CRUD)

 I will also make the "go to top" button more apparent.
 Maybe after I get some sleep. π¬

-1@elaineleungPosted about 2 years ago@sahand-masoleh Thanks for the comment, Sahand!
+1@elaineleungPosted over 2 years ago@sahand-masoleh Thanks for the comment, Sahand!
 Anyway, I don't think anything got broken, it's probably just the fact I'm viewing this on a laptop, and when I wrote the comment, it's probably just positioned somewhere in the middle of the screen and so I couldn't see what gets posted below the pinned comment... that's all!

 Yes, I'd imagine you'd need some sleep after this, so have a good rest! π